-- 1. Prepare adequate amount of fresh 85% ethanol (for example, mix 8.5 mL of 100% ethanol with 1.5 mL of molecular biology grade water in a 15 mL conical vial to make 10 mL of 85% ethanol).
+- Prepare adequate amount of fresh 85% ethanol (for example, mix 8.5 mL of 100% ethanol with 1.5 mL of molecular biology grade water in a 15 mL conical vial to make 10 mL of 85% ethanol).
 Cap the vial and mix well by inverting 10 times.
 Set aside until given further instructions. - 2.
-Label a new set of PCR strips with sample IDs matching those on the RT-PCR1 strip.
-These will be your rescue strips.

-NOTE: In order to facilitate use of a multi-channel pipette, the rescue strips should mimic the positioning of the samples in the RT-PCR1 reaction strips.

-- 3. Pre-load the new set of PCR strips (the rescue strips) with 25 μ L of nuclease-free water. - 4.
+Label a new set of PCR strips with Lab IDs matching those on the RT-PCR1 strip.
+These will be your rescue strips. - NOTE: In order to facilitate use of a multi-channel pipette, the rescue strips should mimic the positioning of the samples in the RT-PCR1 reaction strips. - 3.
+Pre-load the new set of PCR strips (the rescue strips) with 25 $\mu$ L of nuclease-free water. - 4.
 Invert the Selection Beads and vortex for at least 20 seconds.
 Ensure the beads are fully resuspended.
-These beads will be used to rescue RT-PCR1 products.

-NOTE: For storing beads, keep the beads out of direct and UV light.

-- Pipette appropriate amount of the beads into the appropriately labeled positions on the rescue strips based on Table below.
+These beads will be used to rescue RT-PCR1 products. - NOTE: For storing beads, keep the beads out of direct and UV light. - 5.
+Pipette appropriate amount of the beads into the appropriately labeled positions on the rescue strips based on Table 5 below.
 The bead amount needed depends upon the length of the desired amplicon (long read and short read).
 Ensure the beads remain well resuspended by vortexing every fourth addition.
-Mix by pipetting with the water pre-loaded in the tube. - 6.
+Mix by pipetting with the water preloaded in the tube. - 6.
 When RT-PCR1 is complete, remove the RT-PCR1 strips from the thermocycler. - 7.
 Wipe down the outside of the tubes with DNA Away prior to placing the strips on a PCR rack in the hood. - 8.
-Change gloves prior to beginning the transfer.

-9. PROCESS ONE STRIP AT A TIME.

-- 10. First, carefully open the completed RT-PCR1 reaction strip. - 11.
-Transfer 25 μ L of the RT-PCR1 product using a multi-channel pipette to the rescue strip pre-loaded with NF-water and Selection Beads and mix by pipetting up and down until there is uniform color throughout.
+Change gloves prior to beginning the transfer. - 9.
+PROCESS ONE STRIP AT A TIME. - 10.
+First, carefully open the completed RT-PCR1 reaction strip. - 11.
+Transfer 25 μL of the RT-PCR1 product using a multi-channel pipette to the rescue strip pre-loaded with nuclease-free water and Selection Beads and mix by pipetting up and down until there is uniform color throughout.
 DO NOT CAP the rescue strips.
 (The empty RT-PCR1 strip can be capped and discarded once transfer is complete.) - 12.
 Incubate the beads with the RT-PCR1 product for 3 minutes at room temperature with the caps open.

+Table 5: Selection Bead Volume

+Amplicon Length Selection Beads Volume (μL)/sample

+Human Short Read (SR) 45

+Human Long Read (LR) 35

+Mouse Short Read (SR) 45

+Mouse Long Read (LR) 40

 For difficult samples (low input and FFPE) or samples that have experienced amplification issues, an additional wash step with iR-Wash Buffer is recommended.
-To add the wash step before PCR2, see the next optional iR-Wash Buffer.
-If skipping the iR-Wash Buffer, go directly to Traditional Bead Clean-up.
+To add the wash step before PCR2, see the next optional 'iR-Wash Buffer'.
+If skipping the 'iR-Wash Buffer', go directly to 'Traditional Bead Clean-up'.